joshua-jerred/kazooformation/project/final_presentation/outline.md

 show kazoo signals.

-In my intro presentation I noted that the kazoo was an inherently noisy insturment, this turned out to be a massive issue.
+In my intro presentation I noted that the kazoo was an inherently noisy insturment, this turned out to be a massive issue that caused a great deal of pain.

 No matter the code that I threw at the problem, I couldn't differentiate between signals well enough to make this work open air without an audio cable.

-I eventually had to sit down in front of a microphone, kazoo in hand, and record cleaner samples.
+I eventually had to sit down in front of a microphone, kazoo in hand, and record cleaner samples that did work.

+There is a good machine learning oppertunity here to select better signals.

 ## Answer any questions

 That's kazooformation; any questions?

-- hardware idea:
+- hardware idea
+- phase, amplitude, multiplexing